fredemmott/streaming-remote/rpc_protocol.md

   name: string,
   type: OutputType,
   state: OutputState,
+  delaySeconds ?: int,
 }
 ```

 The 'id' is an opaque string to uniquely identify the output.
 The `name` is suitable for displaying to the end user.

+If `delaySeconds` is 0, there is no delay.
+If `delaySeconds` is negative or absent,
+delay is not supported.
+Implementations *should* omit `delaySeconds` for outputs
+where it is not supported.

 ## Server-To-Client Notifications